 (e) Cases docketed with the Trials Division are subject to review by the Chief Administrative Law Judge who shall determine whether the case should proceed at the Trials Division or removed to the Hearings Division.

 § 1-27 Disqualification of Administrative Law Judges.

-(a) A motion for disqualification of an administrative law judge shall be addressed to that administrative law judge, shall be accompanied by a statement of the reasons for such application, and shall be made as soon as practicable after a party has reasonable cause to believe that grounds for disqualification exist.
+(a) A motion for disqualification of an administrative law judge must be addressed to that administrative law judge, accompanied by a statement of the reasons for such application, and made as soon as practicable after a party has reasonable cause to believe that grounds for disqualification exist.

 Go Here for Annotation 1-27